-Eleven of Michigan's AOCs are listed as impaired due to beach closings from bacterial contaminants, including: Raisin River, Detroit River, Rouge River, Clinton River, St. Clair River, Saginaw River/Bay, St. Marys River, Kalamazoo River, Menominee River, Muskegon Lake, and Manistique River.
+Originally eleven of Michigan's AOCs were listed as impaired due to beach closings from bacterial contaminants, including: River Raisin, Detroit River, Rouge River, Clinton River, St. Clair River, Saginaw River/Bay, St. Marys River, Kalamazoo River, Menominee River, Muskegon Lake, and Manistique River.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at: www.michigan.gov/deqaocprogram.

-- 1. No waterbodies within the AOC are included on the list of non-attaining waters due to contamination with pathogens in the most recent Clean Water Act Water Quality and Pollution Control in Michigan: Section 303(d) and 305(b) Integrated Report (Integrated Report), which is submitted to U.S. EPA every two years. - OR, in cases where the waterbodies within the AOC are on the list of nonattaining waters due to the presence of Combined Sewer Overflows (CSOs) or are impacted by upstream CSOs, this BUI will be considered restored when: - Updated information reveals that the CSOs have been eliminated or are being treated. - OR, in cases where CSOs still exist and significant progress has been made towards their elimination or treatment, this BUI will be considered restored when:
+- 1. No waterbodies within the AOC are included on the list of non-attaining waters due to human pathogens in the most recent Clean Water Act Water Quality and Pollution Control in Michigan: Section 303(d) and 305(b) Integrated Report (Integrated Report), which is submitted to U.S. EPA every two years. - 2.
+OR, in cases where waterbodies within the AOC are on the list of nonattaining waters due to human pathogens, this BUI will be considered restored when human sources of pathogens regulated under the National Pollutant Discharge Elimination System (NPDES) are on schedule to be controlled through implementation of permit requirements.